 From the work of pesky rodents to damage from falling branches, many surprising auto insurance claims can get paid.

 Of course, policy details vary by insurer, and you’ll need comprehensive coverage to get most of these benefits.
 However, here is a look at some surprising losses your car insurance may cover.

 1. Volcanic eruptions

-When the Kilauea volcano in Hawaii erupted in 2018, it sent lava through residential areas, destroying everything in its path.
-Fortunately, anyone who lost a car to the lava flow was likely reimbursed by their auto insurance, assuming they had comprehensive coverage.
+The Kilauea volcano in Hawaii is something that keeps residents wary of potential property damage.
+When it erupted in 2018, it sent lava through residential areas, destroying everything in its path.
+Fortunately, anyone who lost a car to the 2018 lava flow was likely reimbursed by their auto insurance, assuming they had comprehensive coverage.

 In fact, comprehensive coverage will pay for damages from a wide variety of natural disasters, from wildfires and earthquakes to windstorms.

 If your vehicle was in the wrong place at the wrong time and was destroyed by rioters, your insurer could step up and pay for the damage.
 Riots are among the events covered by most comprehensive auto insurance policies.

 Of course, it doesn’t have to be rioters that damage your car in order for you to be covered.